Philadelphia Poor Hygiene Lawyer

 Nursing homes and personal care facilities are regulated under statutes in Pennsylvania.
 The statutes generally provide in part that these facilities shall assist residents with personal hygiene.
 Failure to comply with a statute may result in negligence per se as well as general negligence.
 Many times the contract that is signed upon entrance into the home also includes a promise to ensure the resident’s personal hygiene.
 A failure to do so may also be a breach of contract.

 It is well known that many nursing facilities are understaffed; therefore residents may not receive appropriate assistance showering, bathing, shaving and brushing their teeth.

 It is important to regulate your loved one’s hygiene.
 Make sure they are fully bathed at least three times a week and do not have any body odor or scaling skin.
 Ensure that your loved one has proper hair, nail and dental care.
 Bathroom care is critical to overall well being.
 Also take note as to whether they are dressed in their own clothing and whether that clothing is clean.

-If you are upset about the sanitary conditions of your loved one at a nursing home call us to speak with an experienced nursing home abuse attorney at 1-800-7-legal-7 or contact us on line for a Free Evaluation.
+If you are upset about the sanitary conditions of your loved one at a nursing home call us to speak with an experienced medical malpractice attorney in Philadelphia at 1-800-7-legal-7 or contact us on line for a Free Evaluation.